Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Counting points on weighted projective stacks

 as desired.
 From our observations we obtain the following lemma:

 \begin{lemma} The regions $\mcF(B)$ are weighted homogeneous, in the sense that $\mcF(B)=B^{1/e(f)d}\ast_{\w'} \mcF(1)$ for all $B>0$. \end{lemma}

 We are now going to count lattice points in $\mcF(B)$.
 In \cite{Sch79} this is done by using the classical Principle of Lipschitz \cite{Dav51} (see also \cite[VI \S 2 Theorem 2]{Lan94}).
 One of the cruxes of Schanuel's argument is verifying that a fundamental domain (analogous to our $\mcF(1)$) has Lipschitz parameterizable boundary, so that he can apply the Principle of Lipschitz.
 Though one can modify this part of Schanuel's argument to work in our case, we will instead take a slightly different route, using an o-minimal version of the Principle of Lipschitz (Proposition \ref{prop:o-Lip}).
-This allows one to give a more streamline proof of this part of Schanuel's argument, which may be useful in future generalizations.
+This allows one to give a more streamlined proof of this part of Schanuel's argument.
+Techniques from o-minimal geometry have previously been used to study Manin's Conjecture for varieties over number fields (see, e.g., the work of Frei and Pieropan \cite{FP16}).

 \begin{lemma} The set $\mcF(1)$ is bounded. \end{lemma}